yracine/device-type.myecobee/HUBITAT_README.md

 and then 'Done' or 'Save' when finished.

-If you have My Ecobee bundle, you can also select your ecobee switch(es) to be exposed to ST.
+If you have My Ecobee bundle, you can also select your ecobee switch(es) to be exposed to Hubitat.

 *************************************************************************************************************************************
 N.B.
 If you have any errors: